 A) the state flag of Russia

-B) the standard of the President of the Russian Federation
+B) standard of the President of the Russian Federation

 B) standard